-F. Fees for Multiple Applications
+E. Fees for Multiple Applications

-Attachment 5 has a list of scenarios that reflect the fees to be collected for multiple encroachments.
+The Encroachment Permit Fee Schedule, ENC-007 has a list of scenarios that reflect the fees to be collected for multiple encroachments.
 Contact the Bureau for questions regarding fee collection for circumstances that are unclear or not described below.

-G. Publication Fees
+F. Publication Fees

-Area staff shall collect publication fees from the applicant, as necessary.
+Area staff shall collect nonrefundable publication fees from the applicant, as necessary.
 The Area shall typically collect \$75.00 for the newspaper publication.
 The Area has the discretion to adjust this base deposit depending on local newspaper costs.
 The fee is collected to compensate the Department for the actual publication costs incurred.
 These fees shall only be refunded to the applicant if the publication expenses are not actually incurred (IDAPA 20.03.04.020.07.e and f).
-Refunds may be in total if publication does not occur, or partial if the actual costs are substantially less than the fee that is paid.